Photo: Satdeep Gill / Wikimedia Commons

 FAQ

 How many days for Angkor?
-3 days minimum for a comprehensive Angkor experience — the extraordinary small circuit (Day 1: Angkor Wat and Angkor Thom), the extraordinary large circuit (Day 2: outer temples), and the extraordinary outlying temples (Day 3: Banteay Srei and Roluos).
-5 days allows the extraordinary full exploration including the extraordinary Phnom Kulen (the extraordinary sacred mountain — the 1,000 Lingas carved in the extraordinary riverbed: the most extraordinary river carving in the world), and the extraordinary Koh Ker (the extraordinary remote pyramid temple — the most dramatic single pyramid in Southeast Asia, the extraordinary 36m temple pyramid accessible by the extraordinary half-day excursion).
+Three days minimum for a comprehensive Angkor experience — a small circuit (Day 1: Angkor Wat and Angkor Thom), a large circuit (Day 2: outer temples), and the outlying temples (Day 3: Banteay Srei and Roluos).
+Five days allows time for the full experience, including Phnom Kulen — the sacred mountain with 1,000 Lingas carved into the riverbed — and Koh Ker, a remote 36m pyramid temple reachable by half-day excursion.

 Is Siem Reap worth visiting beyond Angkor?
-Yes — the extraordinary Tonle Sap Lake (the most important freshwater ecosystem in Southeast Asia: the extraordinary floating villages (the most extraordinary human settlement type in Asia — the extraordinary permanently floating village communities on the extraordinary lake, the extraordinary seasonal cycle (the lake expands from the extraordinary 2,500km² in dry season to the extraordinary 16,000km² in wet season — the most dramatic seasonal lake area change in the world)), and the extraordinary Siem Reap town itself (the extraordinary Pub Street, the extraordinary Old Market (Psar Chas), and the extraordinary Artisans d’Angkor (the most important craft education program in Cambodia — the extraordinary silk weaving, the extraordinary stone carving, and the extraordinary silversmithing workshops that directly support the most vulnerable Cambodian artisanal communities)).
+Yes — Tonle Sap Lake is one of the most important freshwater ecosystems in Southeast Asia, home to floating villages that expand and contract with the seasons: the lake grows from about 2,500km² in the dry season to roughly 16,000km² in the wet season, one of the most dramatic seasonal changes of any lake in the world.
+Siem Reap town itself is worth exploring too — Pub Street, the Old Market (Psar Chas), and Artisans d’Angkor, an important craft education program supporting silk weaving, stone carving, and silversmithing among Cambodia’s artisanal communities.